Technology News

 Established Players and New Entrants

-The landscape includes long-standing services and recently launched startups.
+The field includes long-standing services and recently launched startups.
 Meetup, founded in 2002, remains a major platform for finding local interest groups and events.
 Bumble expanded its social footprint by spinning its BFF feature into a standalone app in 2023, recently redesigning it to emphasize group meetups.

 Newer apps are experimenting with different models.
 Timeleft organizes weekly dinner dates with algorithmically matched strangers.
 The 222 app curates small group outings based on personality tests, charging a curation fee.
 Pie uses an AI-driven quiz to create compatible groups of six for events in select U.S. cities.